MacD12/MacD12/README.md

 🎓 **Undergraduate at IJSE Institute of Software Engineering**
 🌐 **Freelancer in Digital Marketing & Business Problem Solving**
 📘 **Also studying strategic management at Ceylon Strategic Research Institute.**
-👔 **Also worked as an IT Executive at Martha Enterprises Pvt Ltd for over a year.**

 ---